Download all

 data: { tellr_id: r.tellr_id },

-Save the file below as test.html on your machine, open it (open test.html or serve it from any port), then refresh once.
-The SDK sets a cookie and the dashboard reflects it instantly under Checks the moment your backend calls /v1/check.
+Save the file below as test.html on your machine, open it (open test.html or serve it from any port) then refresh once.
+The SDK sets a cookie so the dashboard reflects it instantly under Checks the moment your backend calls /v1/check.

 <!doctype html>